-In addition to providing medical coverage at many local, national and regional events, our team is trusted on the sidelines, working with nearly 50 individual high school programs and club sports across metro Atlanta.
+In addition to providing medical coverage at many local, national and regional events, our team is trusted on the sidelines, working with over 40 individual high school programs and club sports across metro Atlanta.

 - Blessed Trinity Catholic High School

 - Druid Hills High School